Other Religious Traditions

-    On the other hand, Lord Brahma and Lord Shiva, as well as many others, are demigods.
+On the other hand, Brahma and Shiva, as well as many others, are demigods.
 They are assistants to the Supreme Lord.
 Brahma and Shiva help by creating and destroying the material creation.
 It is explained in the Bhagavad Gita, as well as in the Srimad-Bhagavatam that Krishna is the source of all demigods.
 And Lord Brahma himself, in his Bramha-samhita, states, "ishvara parama Krishna. . ."the highest supreme controller is Krishna.
 From Him everything else comes."

 Is Islam against the worship of God's Deity form?
 If so, why?
 Doesn't God reveal Himself according to time, place, and people's desire to know Him?

 As you said, God arranges for His worship according to the level of spiritual understanding of the worshiper.
 Actually the Deity appears to us because of Krishna's kindness so that we can engage our natural propensity to serve a loved one with nice material things - jewelry, silk, nice flowers/scents, good food, music and dance – because by using these things in the service of God we can become purified of material desire.